CHAMPS

 Sample Itinerary:

-5:30 pm: CHAMPS mentees arrive, Opening group activity
+5:30 pm: Opening group activity

-6:05 pm: Weekly thematic mentor activity or guest speaker
+6:00 pm: Weekly thematic mentor activity or guest speaker

-The College Mentors are selected through an application and interview process that takes place during the first month of each semester.
-In order to verify that the college mentors have clear credentials to serve with the CHAMPS program, the names of each applicant are run through the Student Affairs Office for a university background/disciplinary check as well as a background check with Sterling Volunteers.
+In order to verify that the college mentors have clear credentials to serve with the CHAMPS program, the names of each applicant are run through the Student Affairs Office for a university/disciplinary check as well as a background check with Sterling Volunteers.
+After an applicant is formally offered the mentor position, they must complete and submit their background check and mandated reporter training to the Director of Children's Programs within five days of receiving them.